Joey Didulica

-Joseph Anthony Didulica ([dǐdulit͡sa]; born 14 October 1977) is a Croatian Australian former footballer who played as a goalkeeper.
-On 11 October 2011 he ended his career after ongoing neck and head complaints.
+Joseph Anthony Didulica ([dǐdulit͡sa]; born 14 October 1977) is a former footballer who played as a goalkeeper.
+Born in Australia, he played for the Croatia national team.
+On 11 October 2011, he ended his career after ongoing neck and head injuries.

 Club career

-Didulica was born in Geelong, Victoria to a Croatian father, Luka, and a Croatian-Australian mother, Mary.
+Didulica was born in Geelong, Victoria, Australia to a Croatian father, Luka, and a Croatian-Australian mother, Mary.
 He also has an older brother, John and sister, Trish.
 His father emigrated to Australia from Poličnik, a village in northern Dalmatia, about 10 kilometres outside of Zadar.

 Didulica started to play football in the North Geelong Warriors.
 In 1996, he moved to the Melbourne Knights, a club whose team primarily consists of Australian Croats, and played for them until 1999.
-Then he transferred to Ajax Amsterdam, whence he was first loaned to Belgian side Germinal Beerschot for a couple of months in 2001 before eventually moving to Austria Vienna in 2003.
-After spending three seasons as a regular in goal for Austria Wien, Didulica returned to the Netherlands and was signed by AZ Alkmaar.
-He made seven Eredivisie appearances with the club before being forced to take a longer break following a brain concussion he sustained in a league match against PSV Eindhoven in October 2006 after being hit with the ball in his head from a shot by PSV's Australian international Jason Čulina.
+Then he transferred to Ajax, where he spent four years, winning the league (Eredivisie) and Dutch Cup in 2003.
+Didulica, after performing brilliantly well in the UEFA Champions League, signed a three-year deal with Austria Vienna in 2003.
+In Austria, Didulica would win a Bundesliga title, two Austrian Cups, and one Super Cup, whilst spending three seasons as a regular in goal for Austria Wien.

+Didulica returned to the Netherlands to play for AZ after being lured by the great Louis Van Gaal as coach.
+He made seven Eredivisie appearances with the club, before being forced to take a longer break following a brain concussion he sustained in a league match against PSV Eindhoven in October 2006. after being hit with the ball in his head from a shot by PSV's Australian international Jason Čulina.
+During his time at AZ, although it was tough with his persistent head injuries, Didulica would win another Dutch (Eredivisie) title and a Dutch Super Cup.

 On 24 April 2006, an Austrian court sentenced Didulica to a fine of €60,000 on the count of physical injury resulting from negligence, for slamming Rapid Wien's Axel Lawaree at a Vienna derby in May 2005.